turingschool/backend-curriculum-site/module4/lessons/archive/how_to_write_a_great_readme.markdown

 ## Group Share (12 min)

 Let's bring our findings together through group discussion and posting findings on the white board.
-We'll pay particular attention to these anchor ideas:

-* Audience
-* Language
-* Content
-* Format
-* Extras

 ## Practice (15 min)